 As coyote numbers increase in cities, they become accustomed to the presence of people, especially if the people do not harass them.
 Studies of coyote attacks have revealed a predictable pattern of change in coyote behavior in these environments.
-This progression is accelerated when coyotes are provided abundant food, either unintentionally or intentionally; in residential areas.
+This progression is accelerated when coyotes are provided abundant food, either unintentionally or intentionally, in residential areas.

 Control Measures to Deter Coyotes and Avoid Conflicts

 Coyotes visit at nighttime and during the day.
 Please be very cautious when leaving animals and small children unattended outdoors.
-Coyotes can jump up to 14 feet and wrought iron or chain link fence does not deter them.
+Coyotes can jump up to 14 feet and

-Use Negative Reinforcement Each Time You See A Coyote
+Use Negative Reinforcement Each Time You See a Coyote

 Residents who see a coyote in their neighborhood should stay calm and attempt to frighten it away by hazing: